 As we discussed in a previous blog, every Android and iOS app uses three states of data.
 Data at rest (DAR), data in transit, and data in use (aka data in memory).

 - Data at rest is persistent data, stored in the application sandbox

 - Data in transit is mobile app data sent from the app to outside servers or other app users

 Data at rest encryption (DAR encryption), data in use encryption, and data in transit encryption are a fundamental component of protecting data in mobile apps.
 This ensures that any unauthorized party that tries to access the data, regardless of the state the data is in, won’t be able to read it.

 Data encryption is a foundational method of any mobile security model.
 In-app encryption is used to protect the data stored inside a mobile app sandbox and other areas, such as resource files/folders, app preferences, and other areas.

 Mobile apps create, store, use and process a lot of data.
-Examples of data created and stored by the app are personally-identifying information (PII) such as usernames, passwords, account details, payment methods, and more.
+Examples of data created and stored by the app are personally identifiable information (PII) such as usernames, passwords, account details, payment methods, and more.
 Mobile apps also contain all your development information, such as APIs, keys and secrets, backend service URLs, authentication tokens, app preferences and permissions data, and the certificates used to transmit data.